thom4parisot/wp-less/readme.txt

  1. Activate it through your WordPress plugins administration page

 == Changelog ==
+= Version 1.2.1 =

+ * fixed the case where no stylesheet is queued (no warning anymore)

 = Version 1.2 =

  * added 2 new filters working on freshly transformed CSS